cjbarnaby/text_descrambler/README.md

 - **Optional**.
 - **Default**: `"all"`.
 - **Acceptable parameters**:
-  - `"all"` - combination of all character sets.
+  - `"all"` - combination of all character sets, exlcuding emoji.
+  - `"allPlusEmoji"` - combination of all character sets, including emoji
   - `"alphanumeric"` - all letters and numbers.
   - `"alphabet"` - all letters only.
   - `"punctuation"` - punctuation only.
   - `"numbers"` - numbers only.
+  - `"emoji"` - emoji (a set of 500 random emojis)

 ##### _uppercase_

 - **Description**: Determines whether the substitued scrambled characters are to be uppercase or lowercase.